Case Creation Rule Example

 TriggerCase function.
 You must supply the case level, for example,

-, orSERVICE.
+CUSTOMER,ACCOUNT, orSERVICE.

 Data Fields: